Keith Moffatt: Honours and awards

-Moffatt was elected Fellow of the Royal Society in 1986, Fellow of the Royal Society of Edinburgh in 1988, Foreign Member of the Royal Netherlands Academy of Arts and Sciences in 1991, Member of Academia Europæa in 1994, Foreign Member of the Académie des Sciences, Paris, in 1998, Foreign Member of the Accademia Nazionale dei Lincei, Rome, in 2001, Fellow of the American Physical Society in 2003, and a foreign associate of the National Academy of Sciences in 2008.
+Moffatt was elected Fellow of the Royal Society in 1986; Fellow of the Royal Society of Edinburgh in 1988; Foreign Member of the Royal Netherlands Academy of Arts and Sciences in 1991; Member of Academia Europæa in 1994; Foreign Member of the Académie des Sciences, Paris, in 1998; Foreign Member of the Accademia Nazionale dei Lincei, Rome, in 2001; Fellow of the American Physical Society in 2003; and a foreign associate of the National Academy of Sciences in 2008.

-He became an officer in the Palmes académiques in 1998.
+He became an officier in the Ordre des Palmes académiques in 1998.
 He received the Panetti-Ferrari International Prize and Gold Medal of the Academy of Sciences of Turin in 2001, the Euromech Prize for Fluid Mechanics in 2003, the Caribbean Award for Fluid Dynamics in 2004, the Senior Whitehead Prize of the London Mathematical Society in 2005, and the Hughes Medal of the Royal Society in 2005.

 Personal life

-In 1960 he married Katharine (Linty), and together they had four children, two daughters and two sons, one of whom is deceased.
+In 1960, he married Katharine (Linty), and together they had four children, two daughters and two sons, one of whom is deceased.